jnissenbaum18/thomasEvaluation/README.md

 #### Search Client App

-* Create a single page app which enables users to enter search terms and view paged lists of restaurant results based on the query result
+* Create a single page app which enables users to enter search terms and view paged lists of restaurant results based on the query result.
 Complete.

 * Use Bootstrap 4.x to create a pixel-perfect, responsive layout which matches the given design.